TomGillen/constellation/README.md

 A data-oriented entity component system optimized for cache coherent resource access and parallel system execution.

-Constellation does not have any native understanding of a "component".
-Instead, the library is concerned about ensuring safe concurrent access to shared resources, while providing direct access to each resource's own APIs.
+Constellation takes a "resource-first" approach to an ECS, where rather than focusing on components, the library is concerned about ensuring safe concurrent access to shared resources, while providing direct access to each resource's own APIs.
 These resources may store per-entity data such as positions, or may represent application wide services such as asset loaders or input devices.

+Methods for iterating through entity component data are built on top of the direct resource access APIs.

 Systems request read or write access to a set of resources, which can then be scheduled to be potentially executed in parallel by recording them into a `SystemCommandBuffer` and